 Although expenditures have steadily increased over the past several years, the District continues to pursue efficiency gains to ensure the fiscal sustainability of the organization and enable the funding of projects needed to secure future water supplies, provide flood protection, and protect and restore water resources and related natural systems.
 The cost of software and cloud services supporting this program has increased operating expenses significantly over the past several years as more processes become automated and new technologies become available.
-Also, a new capital lease for print shop equipment began in FY2019-20 where the total expense of the lease agreement was recorded in the initial year in operating capital outlay.
-This was to offset revenue recognized which is a requirement of a Governmental Accounting Standard.
+Also, a new capital lease for print shop equipment began in FY2019-20 where the total expense of the lease agreement was recorded in the initial year in operating capital outlay in accordance with Governmental Accounting Standards.
 However, this lease has been reclassified in FY2022-23 from operating capital outlay to operating expenses.